Nursing Core (NURS)

 Utilize nursing research to investigate concepts of patient safety, quality improvement, and risk management, including ethical and legal consideration.
 Course Information: Prerequisite(s): Grade of C or better in NURS 221 and Grade of C or better in NURS 254 and Grade of C or better in NURS 321 and Grade of C or better in NURS 351.
 Corequisites: Concurrent registration in NURS 331 or NURS 341; and concurrent registration in NURS 361 or NURS 371.

 NURS 312.
-Nursing Research and Statistical Methods for EBP.
+Nursing Research and Statistics Methods for EBP.
 3 hours.

-Basic concepts of research utilization and critique emphasizing relationship between research and evidence based nursing practice.
+Basic concepts of research utilization and critique emphasizing relationship between research, scholarship, and evidence based nursing practice.
 Includes study of basic statistical measures, vocabulary, data analysis, and hypothesis testing.
+Course Information: Meets eight weeks of the semester.
+Recommended background: Successful completion of preadmission required courses.

 NURS 316.
 Nursing Informatics.
 3 hours.

-Explores the concepts of data, information, knowledge, and wisdom as they develop from information and patient care technology.
-Experience learning in computer applications, such as, wiki, PowerPoint, Spreadsheets, Lynda.com, and Google Drive.
+Explores the concepts of data, information, knowledge, and wisdom as they derive from patient care technology, communication methods, interprofessionalism and computer applications.
 Course Information: Previously listed as NUEL 316.
-Prerequisite(s): Prerequisite(s): NURS 210 and NURS 242 or the equivalent; or consent of the instructor.
+Meets eight weeks of the semester.
+Prerequisite(s): Successful completion of preadmission required courses.

 NURS 321.
 Nursing Care of Adults Across the Life Span.
 7 hours.